Tutelo

-The Tutelo (also Totero, Totteroy, Tutera; Yesan in Tutelo) were Native American people living above the Fall Line in present-day Virginia and West Virginia.
-They spoke a dialect of the Siouan Tutelo language thought to be similar to that of their neighbors, the Monacan and Manahoac nations.
+The Tutelo (Yesáh) were a Native American people living above the Atlantic Seaboard Fall Line in present-day Virginia and West Virginia.
+They spoke a dialect of the Tutelo language thought to be similar to that of their neighbors, the Monacan and Manahoac nations.

-Under pressure from English settlers and Seneca Iroquois, they joined with other Virginia Siouan tribes in the late 17th century and became collectively known as the Nahyssan.
-By 1740, they had largely left Virginia and migrated north to seek protection from their former Iroquois opponents.
-They were adopted by the Cayuga tribe of New York in 1753.
+Under pressure from English settlers and the Haudenosaunee, they joined with related nations in the late 17th century and became collectively known as the Nahyssan.
+By 1740, they were forced to leave their homeland and migrate north to seek protection under their former rivals.
+They were adopted by the Cayuga of the Haudenosaunee confederacy in 1753.
 Ultimately, their descendants migrated into Canada.

 Name

-The English name Tutelo comes from the Algonquian variant of the name that the Iroquois used for all the Virginia Siouan tribes: Toderochrone (with many variant spellings).
-The Tutelo autonym (name for themselves) was Yesañ, Yesáh, Yesáng, Yesą, Yesan, Yesah, or Yesang.
-This may also be connected with the name Nahyssan, as well as earlier colonial-era spellings, such as Monahassanough (John Smith).

-The name Oniasont appeared on 17th-century French maps.
-Amateur historian Charles A. Hanna believed that name of the Nahyssan recorded in West Virginia and western Virginia during the same period, i.e. the Tutelo, a Siouan language-speaking people.
-Others theorize that Honniasont may have been considered an Iroquoian language.